 SEC.
 9. Severability.
-If any provision of this order, or the application of such provision to any person or circumstance, is held to be invalid, the remainder of this order and the application of the provisions of such to any person or circumstance shall not be affected thereby
+If any provision of this order, or the application of such provision to any person or circumstance, is held to be invalid, the remainder of this order and the application of the provisions of such to any person or circumstance shall not be affected thereby.

-- SEC.
+SEC.
 10. General. (a) Nothing in this order shall be construed to impair or otherwise affect:

-(i) authority granted by law to an executive depart- - (i) authority granted by law to an executive department, agency, or the head thereof; or (ii) functions of the Director of the Office of Man- - (ii) functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals. - (b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations. - (c) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers employees or agents or any other person its officers, employees, or agents, or any other person.
+(i) authority granted by law to an executive department, agency, or the head thereof; or

+(ii) functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.

+(b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations.

+(c) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.